-Kurt Leuschner, a professor of natural resources at College of the Desert, in Palm Springs, loves that part of the country — so much so that he has developed a "Palms-to-Pines Birding and Nature Trail" through the area.
+Kurt Leuschner, a professor of natural resources at College of the Desert, in Desert Springs, loves that part of the country — so much so that he has developed a "Palms-to-Pines Birding and Nature Trail" through the area.

 At 10 a.m.
 Monday, Feb.
 18, Leuschner will give an overview of that area, which includes 10 of the best-known birding and ecotourism sites.
 He will have a useful guide and map, which includes, for each site, directions and contact information, a list of habitat and signature bird species, wildlife-viewing opportunities and other pertinent information.

 Leuschner says all 10 stops are within a relatively short drive from the trail’s starting point at the Santa Rosa and San Jacinto Mountains National Monument's visitor center in Palm Desert - just a 3 1/2-hour drive from Goodyear.
 Resident and visiting birders and nature enthusiasts will want to visit all 10 stops and experience the natural wonders that make the area unique.

 Leuschner teaches courses on conservation, entomology, field ornithology, native plants and GPS navigation.
 He also teaches weekend courses and workshops on bird watching, insects, GPS and backyard habitat for University of California-Riverside Extension, the Desert Institute, the Desert Studies Center and the Living Desert.
 His latest research project involves sound recording of various subspecies of the Western Scrub-Jay.